-No of units SW3.29 - adjacent to Manor View, Trelewis 248

-This 12.73 hectare site is located off Gelligaer Road in Trelewis.
-The site is allocated for 248 dwellings and is anticipated to deliver affordable housing and other planning obligations in accordance with Policy SW9.

-50 dwellings were completed on the site during 2016/17 and 2017/18 as part of a scheme of 173 dwellings completed by Redrow Homes.
+No of units SW3.29 - adjacent to Manor View, Trelewis 248 This 12.73 hectare site is located off Gelligaer Road in Trelewis.
+The site is dwellings and is anticipated to deliver affordable housing and other plann accordance with Policy SW9.
+50 dwellings were completed on the site during 2016/17 and 2017/18 as part o dwellings completed by Redrow Homes. of a scheme of 173 The Council's Engineers have advised that the principle of development is consi • enhanced and access to wider landscape and major green spaces should be maintained.
+No known invasive species are associated with this site although a watching brief should be kept for Himalayan Balsam.